-In order to allow continuity of operations and continue to serve our students, UCCS is allowing many employees to work remotely during the COVID-19 pandemic.
-This page contains helpful resources, best practices, and guidance related to working remotely while campus operations are limited due to COVID-19.
+In order to allow continuity of operations and continue to serve our students, UCCS is allowing many employees to work remotely.
+This page contains helpful resources, best practices, and guidance related to working remotely.

-In order to allow continuity of operations and continue to serve our students, UCCS is allowing many employees to work remotely during the COVID-19 pandemic.
-This page contains helpful resources, best practices and guidance related to working remotely while campus operations are limited due to COVID-19.
+In order to allow continuity of operations and continue to serve our students, UCCS is allowing many employees to work remotely.
+This page contains helpful resources, best practices and guidance related to working remotely.

 Prioritize Your Work

 Work with your supervisor to talk about what your priorities should be during remote work.
 Talk about ways that you can make adjustments to in-person work in order to successfully complete it remotely.
 Set goals for what you will accomplish each day and then track your progress.
 Pay attention to how long it takes to complete certain tasks and work with your supervisor to adjust goals to match your rhythm.
 Discuss with your manager how your time and performance will be managed.
 Communicate regularly with your manager regarding your work priorities, deliverables, timelines, etc.

 To work remotely, all employees need a desktop or laptop computer with a power supply.
 You will need access to internet in your home as well.
 Software should be up to date to ensure security.
 While working remotely, employees must adhere to UCCS Policy for Responsible Computing.
 Employees who do not have access to a university computer may use their own computer but are responsible for adhering to all university practices and policies to maintain security on your device.
 UCCS OIT has a webpage with resources for remote work here: https://oit.uccs.edu/remote.